codeigniter4/CodeIgniter4/user_guide_src/source/tutorial/create_news_items.rst

 If the validation fails, the form is loaded and returned to display.

 If the validation passed all the rules, the **NewsModel** is loaded and called.
 This takes care of passing the news item into the model.
+The :ref:`model-save` method handles inserting or updating the record automatically, based on whether it finds an array key matching the primary key.

 This contains a new function :php:func:`url_title()`.
 This function - provided by the :doc:`URL helper <../helpers/url_helper>` - strips down